menu

 Juhana Hukkinen

 Juhana Hukkinen is an advisor at the Bank of Finland.
 He has worked at the Bank of Finland since 1987.
-He made his
+He made his studies at the University of Helsinki, first philosophy and then economics.
+Most of his work and research is related to monetary and fiscal policy and applied macroeconomic analysis.

 Matti Viren

 Matti Viren is professor of economics (emeritus) at the University of Turku and consultant at the Bank of Finland.
 Earlier he has served as a research supervisor at the Bank of Finland and as research director at the Government Institute of Economic Research.
-He has also been the Pre Pre-accession advisor at the Polish Ministry of Finance in 2001 2001- 2003.
+He has also been the Pre-accession advisor at the Polish Ministry of Finance in 2001- 2003.
 He made his graduate studies at the Universities of Helsinki and Chicago and received his doctorate at University of Helsinki in 1980.
 Most of his research is related to economic policy and applied macroeconomic analysis.

 More on these topics